 Digital Accessibility Guidance for Staff

-We want everyone who uses our websites and systems to be able to find, read and understand our content.
+We want everyone who uses our websites, web-based systems and mobile apps to be able to find, read and understand our content.

 In order to achieve this we all need to contribute towards making sure our content is accessible to everyone.